mattyod/matic/README.md

 {"assets": ["css", "js"]}
 ```

 This example instructs Matic to copy two folders named `css` and `js` into the target build folder.
-Copying is done recursively which includes all files and sub folders.
+Copying is done recursively so includes all files and sub folders.

 ## Licence